 This flavorful, one-pot wonder comes together in just 30 minutes.
 After you season the chicken, cook it in an olive oil-greased skillet until it begins to brown.
 Take it off the heat and set it aside.
 In the same pan, combine the rice, peppers, additional seasoning, and broth.
 Stir the mixture and then add the chicken back into the skillet.
 Allow the mixture to simmer for 20-30 minutes or until the liquid cooks down.
 Top with the cilantro and serve.

 What You'll Need: Cubed watermelon, sliced grilled chicken, crumbled feta, greens, balsamic vinegar, olive oil

-If you've been looking for an easy summery salad that comes together in less than five minutes, this is it.
+If you've been looking for an easy salad that comes together in less than five minutes, this is it.
 To make it, toss some spinach or baby kale onto a dinner plate and top it with the melon, chicken, and feta.
-Drizzle everything with a bit of EVOO and balsamic and voila; dinner is done!
+Drizzle everything with a bit of EVOO and balsamic, and voila—dinner is done.
 Concerned this meal will leave your tummy rumbling?
 Add a sprinkling of crushed almonds or pepitas to your plate.